tripolskypetr/preact-material-typescript-kit/README.md

   If you ever tried to create a PWA caching service worker for one of the existing macro frameworks (e.g. NextJS) you should be familiar with the pain.
 These Frankenstein monsters from build tools give out a completely random set of files that cannot be controlled by one programmer.
 The output of the Closure Compiler fits into a single file, allowing you to quickly make deploy.

-   - ### Cordova ready
+   - ### Cordova ready (joke)

-  For those who need real cross-platform
+  For those who need real cross-platform.
+There's a grain of truth in every joke, I'm going to create mobile applications with this tool.

 ## Can't live without other packages?